anjkrish2608/eatBurger/README.md

 * Heroku : to access the application off of the internet
 * Express : to create server connection, routes and queries
 * Express-Handlebars : to allow html to be created based of database queries
+* Bootstrap : to structure the CSS of the page
+* Font Awesome : to create the burger icon

 <a id="chall"></a>